TENTEN310/FindMyClassmates/README.md

 User Email `sidqian@usc.edu` Pass: `111111`
 **However, you can also use your own USC email to sign-up and log-in (suggested way)** If you do decide to use your personal USC email, please follow the prompts on the registration page and its steps in our app.
+**Please keep in mind that the request to login may take more then a few seconds for the backend to render the app**

 ## Support